Learning First Alliance Staff & Leadership

 Anne O’Brien joined the Learning First Alliance in September 2007.
 Prior to joining the Alliance, she worked for Big Brothers Big Sisters of Southeast Louisiana, helping rebuild the agency after Hurricane Katrina.
 There she managed first the school-based mentoring program and then enrollment and matching for the agency.
 She has also consulted on the development of school-run mentoring programs.

 O'Brien brings a practitioner's lens to her work, having taught high school biology, physical science, and remedial math at East St. John High School in Reserve, LA, while serving as a Teach For America corps member in the Greater New Orleans region.
-She holds a Bachelor's degree from Grinnell College and a Master's degree from George Washington University’s Graduate School of Education and Human Development, and she is an alumna of the Education Policy Fellowship Program at the Institute for Educational Leadership.
-She currently serves as an appointed (by the Arlington, VA County Board) member of the Arlington Partnership for Children, Youth and Families.
-She also blogs on education issues for Edutopia.
+She holds a Bachelor's degree from Grinnell College and a Master's degree from George Washington University’s Graduate School of Education and Human Development, and she is an alumna of the American Express Leadership Academy and the Education Policy Fellowship Program at the Institute for Educational Leadership.
+She currently serves as Vice-Chair of the Arlington Partnership for Children, Youth and Families, a county commission that advises the Arlington, VA, county and school boards.
+She also chairs APCYF's Early Childhood Committee and blogs on education issues for Edutopia.

 Joetta Sack-Min, Communications Consultant